ToAFinish/universalpicklistspublic/README.md

 You should see the Universal Picklist Manager setup page, alerting you that you have not yet set up any picklists.

+### Adding a Universal Picklist to Manage

+Picklist values for the same or similar picklists in different objects (and different Orgs in the paid version) can be managed from one single location.
+If you have reached the setup page in the previous section, you can now follow these simple steps to set up a universal picklist.

+1. Click the Add Picklist button.
+2. From the Edit page, enter the Title of the picklist.
+To manage multiple picklists as one Universal Picklist, give both of the records the same title.
+> **This title is critically important, as it determines the uniqueness of the picklist.
+In other words, if you add multiple picklists with this same title, the system will treat them all as the same universal picklist.**
+3. Select the desired Object.
+4. Select the desired Picklist to manage.
+This is the picklist that will be updated when you sync.
+5. Optional.
+Select a “Parent” picklist.
+This is for situations where the Picklist you are managing has a controlling parent picklist (the Picklist field would be the dependent picklist).
+You want to be able to make sure you can indicate which parent value fits the picklist value.
+6. Optional.
+Select a “Grand Parent” picklist.
+This is for situations where the Picklist you are managing has a controlling picklist as a parent, that in turn has a controlling picklist, controlling it!
+(Any more than that, and you’re on your own!)
+7. If you have record types in this object, optionally click the “Add to All Record Types?” checkbox.
+This will add the value to the record types that exist for this object.
+Note: Only 10 Record Types per Object are supported.
+8. Click the “Make Master” checkbox to make this picklist the default one, which will be used when synchronizing the Universal Picklist you named.
+9. Click the Save button, which will return you to the list of Universal Picklists.
+Add as many records as you want (a maximum of five unique titles in the Standard version).
+10. After adding the desired number of picklists, you will see a list of unique Titles, and potentially multiple Objects where the same Universal Picklist is being used.
+Click on the Title of the picklist you want to manage (not the “Edit” link).
+11. You can now do several things:
+    a.
+Click the Add New button in order to add another option to the list.
+    b.
+Edit one of the existing entries directly in line.
+    c.
+Sort the existing entries in alphabetical order by clicking the Sort entries in Alphabetical Order.
+12. When finished, press the Save and Sync Fields button to save the values listed on the page to the picklists on all of the objects set up.
+You will get an email when the synchronization is done.
+With the Pro version, it will do this in all the Orgs you have set up, in addition to the current Org.